 Central African Republic recorded a Government Budget surplus equal to 2.40 percent of the country's Gross Domestic Product in 2019. source: Bank of Central African States

 Government Budget in Central African Republic averaged -0.44 percent of GDP from 2002 until 2019, reaching an all time high of 9 percent of GDP in 2006 and a record low of -6.30 percent of GDP in 2013.
 This page provides - Central African Republic Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Central African Republic Government Budget - values, historical data and charts - was last updated on June of 2020.
+Central African Republic Government Budget - values, historical data and charts - was last updated on January of 2021.

 Government Budget in Central African Republic is expected to reach -5.00 percent of GDP by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Central African Republic Government Budget is projected to trend around -4.50 percent of GDP in 2021 and -3.00 percent of GDP in 2022, according to our econometric models.
+In the long-term, the Central African Republic Government Budget is projected to trend around -3.80 percent of GDP in 2021 and -3.50 percent of GDP in 2022, according to our econometric models.